RAPZ0D/Neural-Network-Python/README.md

 6. **Scikit-learn**:
    - Though primarily known for machine learning algorithms, Scikit-learn provides utilities for preprocessing data, splitting datasets, and evaluation metrics that can complement neural network workflows.

+### Role and Importance
+These libraries collectively provide a comprehensive toolkit for building, training, and deploying neural networks.
+They facilitate various tasks such as model creation, data handling, visualization, and evaluation, streamlining the development process and enhancing the capabilities of neural network-based applications.

 ## Artificial Neural Network